TRUST / INVESTMENTS

 Eagle Investment Group provides a full range of retirement accounts for the individual or business.
 We offer Traditional and Roth IRAs and can assist you in the administration and investment of both.

 For businesses, we offer Simplified Employee Pension (SEP) and the Savings Incentive Match Plan for Employees (SIMPLE).
 EIG can also educate your employees on the advantages to these valuable retirement plans by making presentations at your place of business.

 Changing Jobs?
 Let us help you with your rollover.
-Contact our Investment Team to “roll-over” funds from a qualified retirement plan or a pension plan.
+Contact the Investment Team to “roll-over” funds from a qualified retirement plan or a pension plan.
 By following very specific rules, we can help you avoid current tax liability.

 Frequently Asked Questions: